aws-controllers-k8s/community/docs/content/docs/user-docs/drift-recovery.md

 using the difference to determine the action required to get to the desired end result.

-Once a controller has reconciled a resource to it's desired state, the controller shouldn't need to continue reconciling - the actual state of the resource meets the specification.
+Once a controller has reconciled a resource to its desired state, the controller shouldn't need to continue reconciling - the actual state of the resource meets the specification.
 However, this is only true for closed systems, where the controller is the only actor interacting with a resource.
 Unfortunately, ACK controllers don't act in a closed system.
 ACK controllers are not the only actor capable of modifying the actual state of any AWS resources - other programs, or even people, may have their own privileges.
-When another actor modifies a resource after the ACK controller has reconciled it to its desired state, that's called "Drift".
+When another actor modifies a resource after the ACK controller has reconciled it to its desired state, that's called "drift".

 ACK controllers detect drift by continuing to reconcile resources after they have reached their desired state, but with much longer delays between